jjaxse2017/scorched-earth-3d/readme.md

 #log out and login to X (you may have to restart) and then run the jackd in a seperate x terminal (again sounds works without jackd in ubuntu)

 jackd -r -d alsa -r 44100

+#check that you're using the most up to date open gl version (gpu performance improves because the current open source AMD radeon driver is lagging behind with opengl 4+ default support)

+sudo apt-get install libgl1-mesa-dev mesa-common-dev driconf

+glxinfo | grep core

+glxgears -info

+#if glx core info shows a high open gl version than glx gears run the folowing command (my core open gl version was 4.1 and yes COMPAT needs to be there for it to work)

+MESA_GL_VERSION_OVERRIDE=4.1COMPAT ./scorched3dc